UK supermarket chain Asda loses ruling over equal pay claim - WTMJ

 Associated Press

-LONDON (AP) — More than 40,000 store workers at Asda, Britain’s third-largest supermarket chain, can proceed with their yearslong claim for equal pay following a ruling Friday from the country’s Supreme Court.
+LONDON (AP) — More than 40,000 store workers at Asda, Britain’s third-largest supermarket chain, can proceed with their yearslong claim for equal pay following a ruling Friday from the U.K. Supreme Court.

-The workers, around two-thirds of whom are women, first brought their sex discrimination claim in 2014.
-They complained that other members of staff working in distribution depots, who are mostly men, were getting paid more.
+The workers, around two-thirds of whom are women, first brought a sex discrimination claim in 2014.
+They complained that Asda staff members working in distribution depots, who are mostly men, were getting paid more.

-The company argued that the jobs were not comparable and took previous rulings against it to the U.K.’s highest court last July.
+The company argued that the depot and store jobs were not comparable.
+Asda took previous rulings against it to the U.K.’s highest court in July.

-In a ruling that was led by Justice Mary Arden, the five-member court unanimously dismissed the appeal, a decision that means the workers can proceed with their claim, which could involve years of back-pay.
+In a ruling led by Justice Mary Arden, the five-member court unanimously dismissed the appeal, a decision that means the workers can proceed with their claim and potentially win years of back pay.

 “This is clearly a very substantial case for Asda,” she said.
 “However, my conclusion, agreed by the other justices hearing this appeal, does not mean that the claimants’ claims for equal pay succeed.
 At this stage all that has been determined is that they can use terms and conditions of employment enjoyed by the distribution employees as a valid comparison.”

+A spokesman for Asda said the company is defending the claims because “the pay in our stores and distribution centers is the same for colleagues doing the same jobs regardless of their gender.”
+He said that working in a distribution center and in a store were very different jobs with their own skill sets and pay rates.

+“Asda has always paid colleagues the market rate in these sectors and we remain confident in our case,” he added.

-The ruling could potentially have implications across the sector and other retailers, which lawyers say might lead to supermarkets paying out around 8 billion pounds ($11 billion).
+The ruling could have implications for other retailers and across the supermarket sector, which lawyers said potentially might have to pay out around 8 billion pounds ($11 billion).

 Lawyers from the law firm Leigh Day, who have represented the store workers, said the distribution depot workers were being paid between 1.50 pounds ($2.10) and 3 pounds ($4.10) an hour more.